daleharvey/jshint-mode/README.markdown

 Usage
 =====

-If you installed via nmp you need to find the path that jshint was installed to:
+If you installed via [npm](http://npmjs.org/) you need to find the path that jshint was installed to:

     $ npm explore jshint-mode
     Exploring /usr/local/lib/node/.npm/jshint-mode/active/package